Chef Hugo Bolanos shares his barbecue expertise

-As the summer season kicks off, there’s nothing better than getting together with family and friends for a barbecue.
-To help you host your own successful gathering, we quizzed the man who knows a thing or two about charcoal grilling ‒ our very own executive chef Hugo Bolanos, the host at the helm of our own barbecue events.
-Here’s what he had to say, along with his favourite sauce recipe.
+There’s nothing better than getting together with family and friends for a barbecue.
+To help you host your own successful gathering, we quizzed the man who knows a thing or two about charcoal grilling ‒ our very own executive chef Hugo Bolanos.

 Five tips from the pro